Increasing H7N9 bird flu toll demands constant vigilance

 Peter Openshaw, director of the Centre for Respiratory Infection at Imperial College London, said the rising toll of infections and deaths is "a signal for concern" because "historically what has happened in major outbreaks is there are occasional, sporadic cases and then it starts to build".

-"But whether it means that there is any change in the virus' behaviour is another important question.
+"But whether it means that there is any change in the virus' behavior is another important question.
 If it were changing the way it is behaving, that would be more alarming," he said.

 Early gene analysis work on the emerging H7N9 virus in April last year found it had been circulating widely but went undetected and had acquired significant genetic diversity.